amogh00/wikipedia_scrapper/README.md

     https://www.crummy.com/software/BeautifulSoup/bs4/doc/
     https://www.youtube.com/watch?v=XQgXKtPSzUI

-The format choosen can be seen in the image
+The format choosen can be seen in the image named 'format_for_recommendation'